sochalewski/UIImageViewAlignedSwift/README.md

 ## Installation

-> **Embedded frameworks require a minimum deployment target of iOS 8 or OS X Mavericks (10.9).**
->
-> Alamofire is no longer supported on iOS 7 due to the lack of support for frameworks.
-Without frameworks, running Travis-CI against iOS 7 would require a second duplicated test target.
-The separate test suite would need to import all the Swift files and the tests would need to be duplicated and re-written.
-This split would be too difficult to maintain to ensure the highest possible quality of the Alamofire ecosystem.

 ### CocoaPods

 [CocoaPods](http://cocoapods.org) is a dependency manager for Cocoa projects.
 You can install it with the following command: